Gauging Effect of DeLay's Resignation on Elections

 Tom DeLay's announcement is sure to have implications far beyond his Texas district.
 For more on what DeLay's exit could mean politically, we called on Stuart Rothenberg.
 He's the editor of The Rothenberg Political Report here in Washington, and he says that at this point in an election year, it's unlikely DeLay's resignation will change the political dynamic.

-Mr. STUART ROTHENBERG (The Rothenberg Political Report): I think for the most part the die is cast.
+STUART ROTHENBERG: I think for the most part the die is cast.
 The war in Iraq, issues about the president's performance, issues about ethics and corruption, management of the U.S. ports, these issues have been dominating the news for many, many months, and I think people have an opinion about who the Republicans are, and the Democrats have just defined themselves as a vehicles for change.

 BLOCK: Do you think with Tom DeLay not in Congress, though, does it become harder for the Democrats to make that charge of a culture of corruption stick?